 - Recoil leaders (bidirectional reionization) form on decayed positive leader branches back from the tip of the decayed leader and attempt to reestablish the branch in a fully ionized state.

 - The negative end of the recoil leader can connect with a main positive channel and exhibit a “return stroke like” reillumination of the recoil leader.

 Negative leaders, or the end of the bidirectional leader network with a surplus of electrons, propagate quite differently than positive leaders.
 They exhibit a much more pronounced stepping behavior as they add new leader segments through the additional of short bidirectional leader stems of approximately 50 m in length.
-The tips of negative leaders tend to change direction erratically compared to positive leaders.
+Furthermore, the tips of negative leaders tend to change direction erratically compared to positive leaders.
 The video below shows branched negative leaders recorded at 100,000 images per second.
 Notice how the negative leader tips are bright compared to the trailing leader.
 This is due to the stepping breakdown (ionization) of the air at the tips of the leaders.

 The animation below summarizes the difference in the branch decay and reionization process of positive (red) and negative (blue) leaders.

 To summarize the unique characteristics of negative leaders: